StratusLab/documentation/source/admin-guide/12-couchbase.rst

 a means for coordinating the components of the system.

 StratusLab uses `Couchbase <http://couchbase.com>`__ for this distributed database.
-It was chosen because of its ability to store and to index JSON-formatted documents efficiency, matching well the needs of managing cloud resources through the CIMI data model.
+It was chosen because of its ability to store and to index JSON-formatted documents efficiency, closely matching the needs of managing cloud resources through the CIMI data model.
 It is easy to deploy for small database, while retaining the ability to scale to very large systems.

 Because all other StratusLab components rely on having access to the Couchbase database, it is the first component that must be installed.